tsackton/taelgar/Gazetteer/The Central Highlands Region/Dwarven Kingdoms/Dwarven Kingdoms.md

 # Dwarven Kingdoms of the [[Sentinel Range]]

 The Dwarven kingdoms of the [[Sentinel Range]] have a long, deep history.
 Once, all the land under the mountains was part of the great Dwarven empire, stretching from the southern end of the mountains to the  far north.
-The heart of this empire was in the area that, in the current day, is just south of the devastation around the ancient [[Urlich Monastery]].
+The heart of this empire was in the area that, in the current day, is just south of the devastation around the ancient [[Urlich Pass]].

 During [[The Downfall]], when [[Hkar]] fell and great wars were fought in the depths underground below the mountains, the Dwarven empire was shattered, and many of the deeper cities were abandoned.
 However, many [[Dwarves]] survived, and while the [[Drankorian Empire]] was being established aboveground, the Five Kingdoms were growing below and among the [[Sentinel Range]].

 ![[dwarven-kingdoms-map.png|300]]

 ## [[Ardith]]
-In the far south, south of [[Urlich Monastery]], is [[Ardith]], growing rich on trade with [[Drankorian Empire|Drankor]], and later with [[Dunmar]], until at the end of the [[Events/1500s/Great War]] they were driven from their homes and settled south, in the [[Yuvanti mountains]], founding [[Nardith]].
+In the far south, south of [[Urlich Pass]], is [[Ardith]], growing rich on trade with [[Drankorian Empire|Drankor]], and later with [[Dunmar]], until at the end of the [[Events/1500s/Great War]] they were driven from their homes and settled south, in the [[Yuvanti mountains]], founding [[Nardith]].
 Now destroyed.
 ## [[Khatridun]]
 _Labeled DK2 on the map_